GameTimeline

 Overview

-Watch before Season 4 if you skipped or forgot Season 3's Rats plot.
+Watch before Season 4 if you forgot Season 3’s gang plot; skippable for viewers who remember it beat-for-beat.

 8. The Witcher — Season 4